Ruiqi Wang

 • Human-Robot Interaction

-• Human-in-the-Loop Robot Learning
+• Human-in-the-Loop Reinforcement Learning

 • Multi-Human Multi-Robot Teaming